“The only constant in life is change” said Greek Philosopher Heraclitus over 2000 years ago.

 “Crime is increasing, trigger happy policing”.

 His solution is to embrace love “we’ve got to find some loving here today”.

 “All Things Must Pass” by George Harrison

-All Things Must Pass is another great song about change, where you see George’s Buddhist mindset shine through.
+All Things Must Pass is another great song about change (and indeed one of the best songs about life), where you see George’s Buddhist teachings shine through.

-It’s a humbling song, that is quite melancholic in timbre.
-But it all depends on how you interpret it.
+It’s a humbling song that may seem a tad melancholic.
+But that all depends on how you interpret it.
 You could see it as a call to action to start living your best life now.
-I’m sure that’s what George would have wanted.

 “Change the World” by Eric Clapton

 A close friend and peer of Harrison, Eric Clapton has a great song about change too.